Skip to main content

 | sort -u | wc -l

-Expected: 30+ unique metric names on Linux (a few per-database metrics like sqlserver.database.io only appear once the database sees activity).
+Expect 30+ unique metric names on Linux.
+A few per-database metrics like sqlserver.database.io only appear once a database sees activity, so drive some queries against the server if those rows are missing.

 Troubleshooting

-Cause: Collector cannot reach SQL Server at the configured endpoint, or SQL Server is still warming up.
+Cause: The collector cannot reach SQL Server at the configured endpoint, or SQL Server is still warming up.

 Fix:

-2. SQL Server containers on Apple Silicon run under x86 emulation - first cold start is 30-60 seconds.
-Use a healthcheck that tolerates this and depends_on.condition: service_healthy for the collector
+2. SQL Server containers on Apple Silicon run under x86 emulation, so the first cold start takes 30-60 seconds.
+Use a healthcheck that tolerates this and gate the collector on depends_on.condition: service_healthy.

 Login failed for user 'otel_monitor'